 - 47& of the workforce needs to be reskilled or upskilled

-In order to make the organizations and workforces more resilient for the future, HR needs to take the digital route in improving processes.
+In order to overcome HR challenges in Malaysia and make the organizations and workforces more resilient for the future, HR needs to take the digital route in improving processes.
 Learning and reskilling are urgent needs of the hour.
 However, since face-to-face training can be difficult with employees working remotely and scattered across different locations, companies need to adopt digital learning tools like Learning Management Systems and customize courses for their employees.

 More importantly, HR in Malaysia must harness the power of people analytics.
 In the current remote work environment, AI-powered employee analytics will give employers a better understanding of talent needs, measure productivity, and design the future workforce.